Black Tourmaline

 Benefits

-(Grounding, Stability, Negative Energy Deflection)
+(Grounding, Stability, Negative Energy Deflection, EMF protection)

 BLACK TOURMALINE